paritytech/cachepot/docs/book/README.md

-# How to run cachepot book?
+# Building the cachepot book

 Install the dependencies using the command below: